+Graph 1

-Graph 1 - Source: Worldometer
+Source: Worldometer

-Graph 2 - Source: Statistics Canada
+Source: Statistics Canada

-Main findings (individual)
+Main findings (Individual)

-Although not all companies were able to capture cause of death, there were a total of 3,244 reported individual claims identified with COVID-19 as cause of death in 2020, and a further 1,678 reported from January 2021 to May 2021.
+Although not all companies were able to capture cause of death, there were a total of 3,265 reported individual claims identified with COVID-19 as cause of death in 2020, and a further 2,271 reported from January 2021 to December 2021.
 As shown in Graph 3 below, COVID-19 individual claims as a percentage of total claims peaked in April 2020, but the second wave of COVID-19 also had a significant impact on individual life insurance claims.
-At the peak of the second wave in January 2021, individual life insurance claims due to COVID-19 reached 11% of total claims by count and 9% of total claims by amount - second only to April 2020 in terms of COVID-19 impact on claims.
+At the peak of the second wave in January 2021, individual life insurance claims due to COVID-19 reached 11% of total claims by count and 9% of total claims by amount (second only to April 2020 in terms of COVID-19 impact on claims).
+For the third and fourth waves, there were fewer insurance claims counts than the previous two waves.
+However, some larger claims amounts seem to have occurred in May 2021.